mdestombes/ark_server/README.md

 You can manually update your server:
   `docker exec ark_server arkmanager update --force`

+You can check upgrade Ark Server Tools:
+  `docker exec ark arkmanager upgrade-tools`

 You can force save your server:
   `docker exec ark_server arkmanager saveworld`

 You can backup your server:
   `docker exec ark_server arkmanager backup`

-You can check upgrade Ark Server Tools:
-  `docker exec ark_server arkmanager upgrade-tools`

 You can use rcon command via docker:
   `docker exec ark_server arkmanager rconcmd ListPlayers`